sourcegraph/handbook/content/people-ops/travel.md

 > *For example: If you are attending a conference and see that a cheaper hotel is a half hour away from your conference venue, but you will need to pay for the taxi to the venue which would ultimately make your cost the same, book a more convenient option!*

 We also want you and expect you to use your full travel budgets each year!
 For this reason, they aren’t transferrable, and unused budget doesn’t roll over into the next year.
-These budgets are based on our [fiscal calendar](https://about.sourcegraph.com/handbook/ops/finance#fiscal-year-2022), so they will renew on January 31st each year.
+These budgets are based on our [fiscal calendar](https://about.sourcegraph.com/handbook/ops/finance#fiscal-year-2022), so they will renew on February 1st each year.

 > *For example:*